Chucho-Kun/server-uptask-node-typescript/README.md

-# SERVER - REST API NODE - Typescrip ( MERN )
+# SERVER - REST API NODE - Typescrip ( MERN ) + JSON Web Token
-A server in Node that connects to an API in MongoDB - Node / Typescript Server - Express ( MERN )
+A server in Node that connects to an API in MongoDB - Node / Typescript Server - Express ( MERN ) / Managed authentication with JWT
 ## Technologies
 Node + TypeScript + Mongoose + Express
 Testing tests with Jest + Super Test